Keith Rabois on the Role of a COO, How to Hire and Why Transparency Matters

 At the very first board meeting Vinod Khosla attended he said, “Ultimately, the team you build is the company you build.”

-At a startup you can often be tricked into thinking you’re building a technology company and so you focus a lot on the product, but ultimately what you’re really building is a team to build the product and then the company.
+At a startup, you can be tricked into thinking you’re building a technology company, so you focus a lot on the product.
+But ultimately, you’re really building a team to build the product and then the company.